Home School Instruction

 Please note that the use of 100% online instruction via online schools may put the students' letter of equivalency at risk, as New York State does not currently accredit, nor accept, 100% virtual instruction from any school not based in New York State, with New York State certified teachers.
 Families can use virtual or web-based instruction for a class, or to supplement home instruction, but not exclusively for a homeschooling plan.

-Individualized Home Instruction Plan (IHIP) templates
+Step 2: Submit Individualized Home Instruction Plan (IHIP)

 Contact Info